How to grill turkey legs

 EXPLORE OUR TURKEY DRUMSTICKS RECIPES

 Now that you know how to grill turkey drumsticks with high scores for flavor and juiciness, you are probably looking forward to making some.
-Get high-quality and fresh turkey drumsticks by discovering where to buy Shady Brook Farms near you.
+Get high-quality and fresh turkey drumsticks by discovering where to buy Honeysuckle White near you.
 If you need more turkey-inspired recipes, try these out:

 - Smoked Turkey Drumsticks: Once you’ve mastered the grill, try cooking your turkey legs on the smoker.
 Smoking involves cooking the turkey at a lower temperature for a longer period of time.
 The end result is a delicious, smokey-flavored meal.